lightenna/thinkope/docs/project/tasks/20-active.md

         + requirement: simple enough that we trust all editors to edit it ACIDically
     - not Draft.js
     + not clear cut at this stage
+    + [ ] integrate ORME from the ground up
+        + don't worry about compatibility
+        + integration will inform internal data structure choices (THUDS)
+            + and the relationship with existing established data structures (like Draft's editorState)

 ### add line numbers to default text editor
 + [Gist](https://gist.github.com/lixiaoyan/79b5740f213b8526d967682f6cd329c0)